 Want to a little more direction to help you get your sales page started?
 We’ve got you covered.

-Click the button below to download your own sales page template so you can mock up your next sales page.
+Click the link below to download your own so you can mock up your next sales page.